MoonshotAI/K2-Vendor-Verfier/README.md

 If there's any **metric or test case** you care about, please drop a note in [issue](https://github.com/MoonshotAI/K2-Vendor-Verifier/issues/9)

+And welcome to drop the name of any vendor you’d like to see in in [issue](https://github.com/MoonshotAI/K2-Vendor-Verifier/issues/10)

 ---
 If you have any questions or concerns, please reach out to us at shijuanfeng@moonshot.cn.